photoprism/photoprism-docs/docs/getting-started/troubleshooting.md

 - [ ] An ad blocker blocks requests (disable it or add an exception)
 - [ ] You are using an [incompatible browser](index.md#browsers) (try another browser)
 - [ ] There is a problem with your network connection (test if other sites work)

+We also recommend that you check your [browser logs](https://wordpress.org/support/article/using-your-browser-to-diagnose-javascript-errors/) for errors.

 #### Fatal Server Errors ####